Spikebench: An open benchmark for spike train time-series classification: Materials and methods

 \subsubsection{Neighbor-based models with time series distance measures}

-A good baseline algorithm for time series classification is k-nearest-neighbors (kNN).
-Although raw time series are used, the distance metric used by kNN implicitly determines feature representation, that is, it defines which properties of time series are compared.
-To obtain good results with kNN, it is important to choose the right distance metric.
-The most common metrics used in kNN for time series classification are the Minkowski $L_p$ distance \cite{bagnall2017great} and the Dynamic Time Warping (DTW) distance \cite{jeong2011weighted}.
-Conversion to interspike-interval (ISI) series representation of the spike train can be done prior to calculating the inter-train distance.
-Moreover, the inter-train distance can be defined based on differences of ISI value distributions within the trains.
-For this one can utilize distribution similarity measures (e.g. Kolmogorov-Smirnov distance, Kullback–Leibler divergence, Wasserstein distance) and compute its values between ISI distributions of given spike trains.
+A strong baseline algorithm for time series classification is k-nearest-neighbors (kNN) with a suitable time series distance metric such as the Dynamic Time Warping (DTW) distance or the edit distance (ED) \cite{bagnall2017great}.
+In this work, we evaluated the performance of nearest-neighbor models for generic distance measures such as $l_p$ and DTW distance, converting spike trains to the interspike-interval (ISI) time-series representation prior to calculating the spike-train distances.
+Some of the distance metrics we also used for evaluation are essentially distribution similarity measures (e.g. Kolmogorov-Smirnov distance, Earth mover's distance) which allow comparing ISI value distributions within spike trains.
 Such a spike train distance definition would only use the information about the ISI distribution in the spike train, but not about its temporal structure.
 Alternatively, one can keep the original event-based representation of the spike train and compute the spike train similarity metrics such as van Rossum or Victor-Purpura distances or ISI/SPIKE distances \cite{tezuka2018multineuron}.

 The choice of the distance metric determines which features of the time series are considered as important.
 Instead of defining a complex distance metric, one can explicitly transform time series into a feature space by calculating various properties of the series that might be important (e.g. mean, variance).
 After assigning appropriate weights to each feature one can use kNN with any standard distance metric.
 Moreover, such a representation allows the application of any state-of-the-art machine learning classification algorithm beyond kNN to obtain better classification results.
-In the following, we discuss various feature space representations available for time series data.
+In the following, we discuss approaches using various feature space representations available for time series data.